Tools Support

 LCL Cargo Insurance: Coverage & Claims

-Every year, 1-2% of ocean cargo arrives damaged, lost, or delayed.
-For LCL shipments especially—handled 10+ times between origin and destination—the risk is real.
-This guide explains what cargo insurance covers, how much it costs, why carrier liability is insufficient, and how to file a claim when things go wrong.
+Summary: Every year, 1-2% of ocean cargo shows up damaged, lost, or late.
+For LCL shipments, this risk is real — your pallets get handled 10+ times between origin and destination.
+This guide covers what cargo insurance pays for, what it costs, why carrier liability falls short, and how to file a claim when things go wrong.

 Why LCL Cargo Insurance Is Essential

-LCL cargo faces higher handling risk than FCL (full container load).
-In an FCL, your goods sit in a dedicated container sealed at origin.
-In LCL, your pallets are handled individually at least 15-20 times: at consolidation warehouse (load-in, staging), at origin port (forklift, stacking), during ocean transit (sea conditions, container shifting), at destination port (unload, forklift), and at destination drayage warehouse (break-down, staging, forklift to truck).
+LCL cargo faces more handling risk than FCL, or full container load.
+In an FCL, your goods sit inside one sealed container from origin.
+In LCL, staff touch your pallets on their own, at least 15-20 times: at the load-in warehouse, at the origin port with a forklift, during ocean transit as the sea shifts the box, at the destination port on unload, and at the drayage warehouse, from break-down to loading onto a truck.

-Carrier liability is capped at $500 per package under Hague-Visby (international ocean shipping rules).
-If your package is valued at $5,000 and arrives damaged, carrier pays $500; you absorb $4,500.
-Cargo insurance closes this gap.
+Carrier liability tops out at $500 per package under Hague-Visby, the global ocean shipping rules.
+Say your package is worth $5,000 and it arrives damaged: the carrier pays $500, and you eat the other $4,500.
+Cargo insurance closes that gap.

 Carrier Liability Limits (Hague-Visby Rules)

 What counts as a 'package'?
-Under Hague-Visby, a package is the smallest shipping unit.
-A pallet counts as one package, even if it holds 100 cartons.
-An individual carton is one package if shipped separately.
+Under Hague-Visby, a package means the smallest shipping unit.
+A pallet counts as one package, even if it holds 100 cartons inside.
+A lone carton counts as one package if you ship it on its own.

-This liability limit applies UNLESS shipper purchases cargo insurance or uses a bill of lading that specifies 'full coverage shipper's declaration of value.'
-Even then, many carriers require separate insurance.
+This cap applies unless you buy cargo insurance, or use a bill of lading with a 'full coverage shipper's declaration of value' clause.
+Even then, many carriers still ask for separate insurance.

-Implication: Never rely on carrier liability for LCL.
-Always purchase cargo insurance if your cargo value exceeds $5,000 per pallet.
+Bottom line: never lean on carrier liability alone for LCL.
+Always buy cargo insurance once your cargo value tops $5,000 per pallet.

 Types of Marine Cargo Insurance

-Marine cargo insurance comes in three main types, each with different premiums and coverage scope.
+Marine cargo insurance comes in three main types, each with its own price and its own scope of cover.

-Coverage includes: partial loss, total loss, water damage, weather damage, theft, breakage, contamination, mold, dropping, crushing.
+What it covers: partial loss, total loss, water damage, weather damage, theft, breakage, contamination, mold, a drop, or a crush.

-Best for: High-value goods, fragile items, long transit, or shippers risk-averse.
+Best for: high-value goods, fragile items, a long transit, or a shipper who wants the least risk.

-What's excluded: Partial loss, breakage, water damage, contamination, theft, dropping—anything less than total loss.
+What's left out: partial loss, breakage, water damage, contamination, theft, a drop — anything short of a total loss.

 Premium: 0.2-0.4% of cargo value.

-Coverage includes: Partial loss over threshold, total loss, water damage, breakage, contamination.
+What it covers: partial loss above the threshold, total loss, water damage, breakage, and contamination.

 Premium: 0.35-0.6% of cargo value.